Incorporating in Delaware vs. Nevada vs. Wyoming

 Delaware has an excellent body of corporate case law spanning 110 years regarding such matters as management/shareholder issues and mergers & acquisitions, and that's precisely why the Fortune 500 are drawn to this state.
 Delaware laws tend to be "pro-management" when it comes to minority shareholder disputes.
 Huge public companies have literally hundreds of such disputes pending in the courts on any given day.

 So if you are aiming to grow your company to become a Fortune 500 company (or at least planning it to attract VC investors and possibly go for IPO one day), Delaware's case law offers many insights into what you can and cannot do, and what the likely consequences may be.

-Unfortunately, Delaware also has corporate income tax, personal income tax, a state franchise tax, reporting requirements and regulations compelling disclosure of substantial amounts of information resulting in far less privacy for you.
-That makes Nevada and Wyoming much more attractive for small privately owned businesses.
+Unfortunately, Delaware also has a corporate income tax, personal income tax, a state franchise tax, reporting requirements and regulations compelling disclosure of substantial amounts of information resulting in far less privacy for you.
+That makes Nevada and Wyoming much more attractive for small privately-owned businesses.

 Nevada or Wyoming?
 Things to consider when choosing between the two states:

 Nevada is famed as the only state that does not share information with the IRS.
 Although that fact by itself is true, there are few things that you should know about it: